 American artists are imbued with a sense of expansiveness, which relates to the dimensions of the country.

-Make a quick balance of 20th century art.
+Make a quick balance of twentieth century art.
 What were the major mistakes of the art establishment and what do feel is the outlook for the future?

 The failure of judgment by museum-curators in making acquisitions is a serious ongoing affliction.

-If you could only have two paintings to live with, one from the 20th century and one from any century before, which ones would they be?
+If you could only have two paintings to live with, one from the twentieth century and one from any century before, which ones would they be?

 Any one of F. Kline's major works.
 Sir Thomas More by Holbein.